 2.1.
-Basis of Preparation and Presentation of the Financial Statements
+Basis of preparation and presentation of the financial statements

-The accompanying separate financial statements have been prepared in accordance with the Law on Accounting ("RS Official Gazette", no. 73/2019 - hereinafter the "Law) and other applicable laws and by-laws in the Republic of Serbia.
+The accompanying financial statements have been prepared in accordance with the Law on Accounting ("RS Official Gazette", no. 73/2019 and 44/2021 - hereinafter the "Law) and other applicable laws and by-laws in the Republic of Serbia.